Treatment Side Effects - Cognitive Difficulties

-Treatments like chemotherapy, certain immunotherapy, and hormone therapy for advanced breast cancer can cause cognitive difficulties as a short-term or long-term side effect.
-Also, sometimes referred to as mental fog, brain fog, or “chemo brain,” cognitive difficulties can cause challenges in thinking, processing, remembering, or focusing.1,2
+Treatments like chemotherapy, immunotherapy, and hormone therapy for advanced breast cancer can cause cognitive difficulties.
+This can incoude problems with thinking, processing, remembering, or focusing.
+This is sometimes called mental fog, brain fog, or “chemo brain.”1,2

-Similar to other side effects, the cognitive difficulties experienced with breast cancer treatment can range from mild changes to more significant issues.1 For some people, cognitive abilities improve after treatment is finished.
+The cognitive difficulties caused by breast cancer treatment can range from mild changes to more significant issues.
+For some people, cognitive abilities improve after treatment is finished.
 Others may experience long-term effects.
-Most people (75-80%) report that their cognitive function is back to normal approximately a year after treatment.3
+Around 75 to 80 percent of people report that their cognitive function is back to normal about 1 year after treatment.1,3

-When cognitive difficulties occur, they can cause a negative impact in a person’s quality of life.
-Those who experience long-term deficits may be unable to return to work or studies and adapting to cognitive changes can be stressful and disheartening.
+When cognitive difficulties occur, they can cause a negative impact on quality of life.
+Those who experience long-term deficits may be unable to return to work or studies.
+Adapting to cognitive changes can be stressful and disheartening.

 Symptoms of cognitive difficulties with breast cancer treatment